 With a total budget of 15.4 M€ and a funding support of 11.4 M€ for 5 years from the European Union's Seventh Framework Programme (FP7) for Research and Technology Development, NEURINOX is coordinated by University of Geneva and includes several SMEs, internationally renowned research groups and clinical institutions with extensive experience in NOX research and neurodegenerative diseases.

-Discover now the NEURINOX Graphic Novel ending with a lecture given by the scientist to high school students :
+Discover the English version of the NEURINOX Graphic Novel ending with a lecture given by the scientist to high school students.

 Soon in French !